 T (32) 2990049 | F (32) 2990049 | E firstname.lastname@example.org

-PH International began working in Georgia in 1988, within 3 years of its founding as Project Harmony.
-Over the next dozen years there were a number of student and professional exchanges between Georgians and Americans.
-In the spring of 2000, PH established a permanent representative field office in Tbilisi.
+PH International began working in Georgia in 1988, within 3 years after the organization was founded as Project Harmony, Inc. A number of student and professional exchanges took place between Georgians and Americans in the years that followed and PH established a permanent representative field office in Tbilisi in the year 2000.
 Since that time we have conducted five wide-reaching programs in the core areas of Community Development, Information Technology, and Professional Development.
 PH has just been awarded a sixth grant that begins in July 2010.
 Major funding for our work in Georgia has come from participants themselves, the U.S. Information Agency (USIA), the U.S. Embassy in Tbilisi, the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) and Bureau of International Narcotics and Law Enforcement (INL), as well as the U.S. Agency for International Development.

 PH International has been managing recruitment in Georgia for the Community Connections Program since the start of the new millennium.
 Community Connections is a United States Agency for International Development (USAID) funded program contributing to public diplomacy among international participants, American families and U.S. host organizations through three-to-five week cultural and professional programs.
 The Community Connections programs bring together teams of experts in specific fields who work together to achieve professional success.
 CC exchange themes typically highlight topics in business and non-profit development, local government, health and education, arts & crafts, tourism and economic growth, media development and advocacy, environment and higher education.